open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/http-metrics.md

 or the PATCH method defined in [RFC5789](https://www.rfc-editor.org/rfc/rfc5789.html).
 Instrumentation MAY additionally support the closed set of custom HTTP methods defined in [HTTP method registry](https://www.iana.org/assignments/http-methods/http-methods.xhtml) or a private registry.
-Instrumentation MUST set the `http.method` attribute to `OTHER` if the HTTP request method is not known to the instrumentation.
+If the HTTP request method is not known to the instrumentation, it MUST set the `http.request.method` attribute to `OTHER` and SHOULD populate the exact method passed by client on `http.request.original_method` attribute.

 HTTP method names are case-sensitive and `http.method` attribute value MUST match a standard (or documented elsewhere) HTTP method name exactly.

 **[3]:** `network.protocol.version` refers to the version of the protocol used and might be different from the protocol client's version.
 If the HTTP client used has a version of `0.27.2`, but sends HTTP version `1.1`, this attribute should be set to `1.1`.